Equations Window

 17. By default, the Variable Information palette is displayed on the right side of the Equations window.
 This palette displays the variables in use in alphabetical order with their assigned units.
 The palette provides several useful capabilities.
 See Variable Information Palette in the Equations Window for more information.

-18. Selecting a math function, string function, or property function in the Equations window and then pressing the right mouse button will bring up a pop-up menu which offers access to the online help for the selected function as one of the options, as shown below.
+18. Double-click or hold the right mouse button down and drag the mouse to select text in the Equations window.
+Clicking the right-mouse button will bring up a pop-up menu that shows the value of the variable and allows the format and units of the selected variable to be changed.
+Selecting a math function, string function, directive, or property function in the Equations window and then pressing the right mouse button will bring up a pop-up menu which offers access to the online help for the selected function as one of the options, as shown below.

 19. The dimensional and unit consistency of the equations entered into the Equations Window can be checked with the Check Units command.